Bù Gia Mập National Park

 The Bù Gia Mập National Park covers an area of 26,032 ha.
 The park has a 15,200 ha buffer zone area.
 Until 2002, the area was officially a conservation area, before the incumbent Prime Minister declared it a national park on November 27.

 Much of the Bù Gia Mập National Park lies in the southern reaches of the Central Highlands.
 The highest point in the area is 700 meters above sea level.
 The national park is fed by numerous river systems, including the Dak Huyet and Dak Sam rivers.
 The headwaters of the hydropower projects of the Thac Mo and Can Don also lie within the park.

 Flora

-The Bù Gia Mập National Park contains a total of 724 plant species.
+A plant survey at Bù Gia Mập National Park identified 724 plant species.
 The park has an extensive area of primeval forests.
-The predominant species here are oil plants, perfumed wood, and rosewood.
-A total of 278 plant species of medicinal value have been recorded here.
+Dominant species include "oil trees", "perfumed wood", and rosewood; a total of 278 plant species of medicinal value were also recorded.